yozik04/nibe-mqtt/README.md

 ## Supported coils
 See the list of available parameters [here](https://github.com/yozik04/nibe/tree/master/nibe/data)

+## Writing Registers
+See the list of supported coils to find out which registers can be written (set).
+For setting a register/coil, publish your data under the following topic: `[prefix]/[coil]/set`.
+Example: Publish "1" to `nibe/coils/alarm-reset-45171/set` for resetting an alarm.

 ## Word swap
 You need to specify `word_swap` setting to let this library understand how to decode 32-bit integers (mostly counters)